Build-Squad/influencer-marketplace/solana/README.md

 ```bash
 anchor deploy --provider.cluster devnet
 ```
-You should see the word "Deploy success".
+After completing 100%, you should see the output "Deploy success".

-Check the solana explorer to see your program deployed: https://explorer.solana.com/?cluster=devnet&utm_source=buildspace.so&utm_medium=buildspace_project
+Finally, check the solana explorer to see your program deployed: https://explorer.solana.com/?cluster=devnet&utm_source=buildspace.so&utm_medium=buildspace_project

 ## Deploy on Main
 [TBC]